 "Technical Artist:" At work, I write tools and create effects for shooter games.
 I used work in feature animation.
-On weekends, I study concept art.
-This is where I dump my personal work and photos of other peoples' dogs.
+On weekends, I study concept art and travel the world.
+This is where I dump my personal work, travel memories, and photos of other peoples' dogs.
 Please send me pictures of your dogs.
 I love dogs.

 Anonymous asked: Hello!
 I'm actually about to graduate with an MFA in Computer Animation & VFX and am starting to put together my reel to send out to companies as an application.
 Knowing you've worked for Dreamworks and such, do you have any advice on maybe what the industry is really looking for right now from Animators or VFX artists?

 Unfortunately, it really depends on the studio.
 Since different studios release projects on different times, they are all on unique schedules.
 For example, Disney staffed up for Frozen about three months ago, meaning they hired tons of folks across the board.
 But now, they’ve filled up and there aren’t many positions for anyone.
 So, I’d recommend checking out the individual career pages of studios you’d like to work at.
 The only thing I know of off the top of my head is Nickelodeon has been looking for character and set designers for TMNT and Dora.

 However, generally, the3D animation industry can always use more technical people.
 Programming is a valuable skill around here, especially in rigging and simulation departments like effects and cloth.

 jennink asked: I've been curious because you're a talented 2D artist who has worked for a 3D animation company: do people still go to school much to go into 2D animation (i.e. anime, nickelodeon, etc)?
 Or has it pretty much all gone to 3D here in the US?
 Animation is one of my potential film major options; I just don't like using Maya/etc.